top of page

 Learn to answer the Who, What, Where, When, and Why of your character, your understanding of the text, and how these answers propel your character's actions and reactions.

-This two hour session is a specialized workshop discussing an approach to the musical and dramatic structure of arias and how you will be able begin to dissect your character and his/her relationship in the piece.
+This three hour session is a specialized workshop discussing an approach to the musical and dramatic structure of arias and how you will be able begin to dissect your character and his/her relationship in the piece.

 Stephen Scovasso is a musicologist, conductor, director and author.
 His more than 60 operatic productions have included Carmen, Tosca, La Bohème, Don Giovanni, Gianni Schicchi, Cosi fan Tutte as well as operettas such as The Merry Widow and Die Fledermaus.